The Search Part 3: Contract to Close + Post Purchase

 Underwriting can feel intense because lenders may request documents more than once or ask follow-up questions.
 Common lender requests include:

-Updated pay stubs or employment verification
+Income updates: Provide recent pay stubs or employment verification letters as requested.

 Tip: Avoid major financial changes during this period.
 New debt, large purchases, or job changes can affect your final approval.